jsonwang2003/Documentation/content/index.md

-# Welcome to My Documentation
+# Jason's Personal Notes

-This is my personal knowledge base and documentation site built with Quartz.
+Welcome to my personal knowledge base and documentation repository.
+This site contains my notes, studies, and reference materials organized for easy access and review.

-## Categories
+## Study Areas

-- [[leetcode/Topics|Leetcode Questions]] - Programming problems and solutions
+- [[leetcode/Topics|Leetcode Questions]] - Programming problems, solutions, and algorithmic concepts

-## Getting Started
+## About This Documentation

+This is my digital workspace where I organize and maintain notes from various subjects I'm studying.
+The content is structured to help me quickly find and review concepts, solutions, and insights I've gathered over time.

-Browse through the different sections using the navigation or search functionality.
+Feel free to browse through the different sections using the navigation or search functionality.